 A good ratio is a layer of 5 to 7 cm, alternating chips and sawdust, to be renewed after each use.

-Use suitable water and avoid odoriferous materials
+Using suitable water and avoiding odorous materials

 - do not retain odors;